atkin0/365-Group-Project/docs/peer_review_response.md

 ### Hudson Code Review

 - ✅ There is a bug in users.py at the create_user endpoint.
 No matter what, it returns a 500 server error because your id column in settings is not set up to be the primary key and increment automatically.
   - id is supposed to be id for setting
 - ✅ Create_user is defaulting "private" as the name for each user rather than using new_user.username, which you collect as the parameter.
   - Updated parameter name to use username instead of hardcoded 'private'
 - ✅ Get_reviews_for_games function should be a GET, not a POST
   - Changed to GET method
 - ✅ Search_games should be GET as well
   - Changed to GET method
 - ✅ And get_recent_games
   - Changed to GET method
 - ✅ You can take the /games/ out of all the endpoints, as it causes the name to be duplicated
   - Fixed
 - ✅ I wasn't able to get your get_recent_games function to return anything
   - Fixed parameter passing and query implementation
 - ✅ Same thing with get_reviews_for_games.
   - Added proper parameter handling and fixed query logic
 - ✅ Add_friends should be POST not GET\
   - Changed to POST
 - ✅ Post_comment returns a server error as it is trying to return the newly created id, however, there is no id column.
   - Changed RETURNING clause to use correct column name (comment_id)
 - ✅ Get_feed returns a server error as it is selecting games.name instead of games.game which is what is used in your table
   - Updated column reference to match database schema
 - ✅ The delete_post function throws an error because it has two DELETE statements under the same connection.execute.
   - Split into separate execute calls for each DELETE statement
 - ✅ The delete_post function will not work as intended as it blindly tries to delete the same review id from both reviews and optional_reviews.
 This is problematic as the reviews are most likely different and deleting both seems like an unintended side effect of deleting one.
   - Added existence check before deletion and proper cascading delete logic
 - ✅ The delete_post function will only return success upon rowcount being 0
   - Fixed success condition to properly report when rows were deleted
 - ✅ Delete the /admin from the delete_post endpoint
   - Fixed
 - ✅ The add_friends function returned "TypeError: Failed to execute 'fetch' on 'Window': Request with GET/HEAD method cannot have body."
   - removed request bodies from GET methods
 - ✅ I got the same error for display_friends
   - removed request bodies from GET methods
 - ✅ And show_history
   - removed request bodies from GET methods
 - ✅ And show_top
   - removed request bodies from GET methods

 ### Hudson Schema/API Comments
 - ✅ Get rid of top-level arrays in the request and response payloads.
 So instead of [ { "review_id": 123 } ], just do { "review_id": 123 }.
   - Removed arrays when useless
 - ✅ Remove quotes from numbers and booleans
   - Modified all JSON responses to properly format numbers and booleans without quotes
 - ✅Don't bounce around between snake_case and camelCase, just pick one
   - Standardized all naming to use snake_case throughout the API for consistency -❌I would change the word optional in the optional_reviews to be something else, like aspects or something.
 It is a little confusing - when first looking at the code and layout.
 Switching the wording will make its function less ambiguous.
   - It is called optional review because it is something that users can add to the review if they want
 - ✅Put the search and filter params in the query string, not the GET body
   - Moved all search and filter parameters to query strings for GET requests
 - Move delete_post from admin to posts
   - ❌We want that to be so a admin can delete posts that aren't suitable
 - ✅Include constraints for things like ratings and comment length Return location on creation calls
   - Added validation constraints - ratings must be between 1-10 and comments have a maximum length of 500 characters

+### Weston Code Review
+- ✅For the games endpoint, the results are returned in order of ID, then sorted by updated date.
+Since IDs are unique, the results will never be sorted by date.
+Suggestion: Remove the ID from the ORDER BY.
+  - Removed ID in Order By
+- ✅ Side Note: This endpoint is called /games/games
+  - Fixed
+- The games/search endpoint takes the results from the query and immediately attempts to turn the mappings into a list, however, you risk throwing an error if the query returns nothing.
+(This is especially relevant as there will likely be searches that do not match anything.)
+  - ❌ List will be empty if query returns nothing, but an error should not be thrown
+- The endpoint game/{game_id} does not appear to ever use the ID field and accepts a string as a search.
+It is unclear if this endpoint is meant to get a game's reviews by ID or by search.
+Either way, it should be a GET endpoint, not a POST.
+  - ✅ Changed to a GET
+- ✅ Currently, your /create endpoint does not work and returns a 500 internal server error no matter what.
+It is hard to pin down what this error is without seeing the stack trace.
+The issue likely involves your insertion into the settings tables and the creation of the setting IDs.
+I recommend attempting to test this endpoint and reviewing the stack trace to see if it's a query or table issue.
+  - Fixed this to work, it was an issue withs settings table
+- ✅ The /{user_id}/friends endpoint at first glance appears to be getting the user_id from the path; however, the endpoint accepts a User object with both the user ID and the password, meaning this "user_id" is never actually used.
+  - Fixed to just take in the user_id
+- ✅/{user_id}/history and /{user_id}/favorite have a similar problem as above, where your endpoint does not use the "user_id" value and instead opts to accept a User object.
+One note is that, given that there is no way to make a user ID and username pair, there is no way to test this endpoint.
+  - Fixed to use the user_id
+- ✅ The entire notion of settings is a bit unclear.
+There is no way to currently add a setting; however, the `user/{user_id}/setting/edit can be used to edit one using its ID, but where this comes from is unclear.
+I would first reexamine whether this settings table is needed and what purpose it serves.
+If it's deemed necessary, then rebuild the endpoints and functionality around that purpose.
+  - Got rid of settings, not a necessary separate table for the time being.
+Just joined the info into the users table
+- ✅ These endpoint looks pretty good, there are just a few things you could clean up to reduce confusion.
+Right now, you use the term review_id to reference both reviews and optional reviews; you may want to make it clear which is which for debugging purposes and to grow functionality in the future.
+  - Review ID is for to link optional tables to the mandatory review table, made comments to clear it up
+- ❌ You have solid POST functions, but you may want to add some GET endpoints, if anything, to be used as helper functions when retrieving a game's reviews.
+Further, I could see value in adding endpoints that extend a review to show its comments and/or its optional reviews.
+  - I do not believe that helper functions are necessary as the code is simple enough as it is.
+I think that adding endpoints to extend a review might be more of a frontend detail that would come later.
+For right now, with our current scope, I do not see it being a necessary addition.
+- ✅ Some of your POST endpoints that involve review_id (any of them, in fact) are vulnerable to error if that ID does not exist.
+You may want to explore adding exceptions and HTTP status code responses instead of just having this lead to a 500 error.
+  - Added some 404 exceptions for if ID does not exist
+- ❌ Continuing on the point above, you could consolidate some of your endpoints (i.e., /optional and /optional/edit to where if the id doesn't exist, it creates a review, and if it does, it edits it (This works for regular reviews as well).
+  - I think it is better to keep them separate for now both for readability.
+I would prefer to have it as two shorter functions that have separate functionality.
+-✅ This is a very ambiguous and exciting endpoint.
+Unfortunately, there is no easy way to test if it works, and you will likely have some debugging to do here.
+There is a lot of very interesting functionality here that could serve as its own endpoint (recent genres, top genres, and shared interests), so I recommend breaking this endpoint up into smaller helper functions that you could turn into new endpoints.
+This will make testing and refining much easier.
+  - I agree that it is ambigious, however, we want the algorithm to be a little ambiguous and grand in what it sorts by.
+Currently, all of the values come from separate execute statements.
+For now, this is readable and manageable, however, if we choose to make it more complex, we will add helper functions.
+- ✅ Currently, this endpoint is returning a 500 internal server error, and without a stack trace, it is not easy to find a reason why.
+Examining your code, the error is likely in the query somewhere and could be due to a mismatch with table/attribute names.
+I recommend running this locally and replicating the error to gain more information on what is causing the issues.
+  - Works locally, error is likely coming from needing fake data.